-I believe that these common-sense solutions will move our nation toward a more stable economy, increase our energy supply and lower costs for households and employers:
+I have supported legislation that increases domestic energy – such as natural gas, hydropower, oil, and biomass – by removing restrictions, expediting the permitting process, and streamlining duplicative environmental reviews.
+In Congress, I will continue fighting for common-sense solutions will move our nation toward a more stable economy, increase our energy supply, and lower costs for households and employers

-For more information concerning my work and views on Energy issues, please contact me.
+For more information concerning my work and views related to Energy, please contact me.

 More on Energy

 (Washington, DC) – Congressman Doug LaMalfa issued the following statement after voting against S.J.
 Res.
 14. In 2020, the EPA issued two final rules to make it simpler and less burdensome for the oil and natural gas industry to comply with New Source Performance Standards (NSPS) under the Clean Air Act.
 Combined, the two final rules were estimated to yield net benefits of $750 to $850 million dollars to consumers from 2021 to 2030.
 S.J.
 Res.
 14 uses the Congressional Review Act (CRA) to overturn these rules.